brc-dd/iron-webcrypto/README.md

 workers, edge runtimes, Deno, Bun, and Node.js v19+;
 `require('crypto').webcrypto` in Node.js v15+.
 You can directly use
 [`uncrypto`](https://github.com/unjs/uncrypto) for this too.
 Also, you might need to polyfill this for older Node.js versions.
-We recommend using [`@peculiar/webcrypto`](https://github.com/PeculiarVentures/webcrypto) for that.
+I recommend using [`@peculiar/webcrypto`](https://github.com/PeculiarVentures/webcrypto) for that.

 There are certain other differences because of the underlying implementation